Skindred: Union Black (2011–2012)

 In 2011, Dan Sturgess was added to Skindred's live lineup.
 The band's fourth studio album, Union Black, was released 25 April 2011 exclusively to the UK and Europe.
 On 1 July, it was released in Germany, Austria and Switzerland.
 The band promoted this with a UK tour, supported by American post-hardcore group Chiodos and Blackpool band Me Vs Hero.
 The London show was filmed for Scuzz TV in the UK.
 Skindred also played at several major European festivals including Download Festival on the Acoustic Stage (Friday) and Main Stage (Saturday), Boardmasters Festival, Wacken Open Air, Przystanek Woodstock and Sonisphere Festival in Spain and Switzerland, the Swiss leg of Sonisphere being notable for the first live performance of Warning with Jacoby Shaddix, whose band Papa Roach was also performing at Sonisphere in Switzerland.

 Kill the Power (2013–2014)

-In March 2013, the band posted a studio walkthrough of The Chairworks Studio in Cas Vegas, announcing their work on their fifth album.
+In March 2013, the band posted a studio walkthrough of The Chairworks Studio in Castleford, announcing their work on their fifth album.
 In April, they officially announced the title for their new album to be Kill the Power.
 The album was then released on 24 January 2014.
 It debuted on the iTunes chart at No. 37 and then climbed to No. 32 where it peaked.